Elena Rybakina: 2020: Five finals and top 20

-2021: French Open quarterfinals and historic top 15
+2021: French Open quarterfinals

 She reached the quarterfinals of the French Open without dropping a set when she defeated Serena Williams in the fourth round.
 At the same tournament, she also reached the quarterfinals in doubles, partnering Anastasia Pavlyuchenkova; incidentally, Pavlyuchenkova was the opponent who defeated her in the quarterfinals of the singles portion of the 2021 French Open.

 Rybakina was the 15th seed of the Olympic Games tennis tournament, winning her first three matches without losing a set before a semifinals defeat to Belinda Bencic.
 In the bronze medal match, Rybakina was defeated in a comeback by Elina Svitolina.

 On 1 November 2021, she made her debut in the top 15, at world No. 14, becoming the highest ranked Kazakhstani player in history.

-2022: Wimbledon title, career-high ranking
+2022: Wimbledon champion

-Rybakina started the season at the Adelaide International 1, making it to the final where she was defeated by world No. 1, Ashleigh Barty.
+Rybakina started the season at the Adelaide International 1, making it to the final where she was defeated by world No. 1, Ash Barty.
 Her success continued at the Sydney Tennis Classic with a lopsided defeat of reigning US Open champion Emma Raducanu, in the first round.
 She subsequently withdrew from the tournament citing a thigh injury.
 She reached a career-high ranking of No. 12, on 17 January 2022.

-Her remaining early hardcourt season saw little progress with a second-round retirement and a walkover at the Australian Open and St. Petersburg Ladies' Trophy, respectively, and a first-round loss at the Qatar Open.
+Her remaining early hardcourt season saw little progress with a second-round retirement and a walkover at the Australian Open and St. Petersburg Ladies' Trophy, respectively, and a first-round loss at the Qatar Ladies Open.
 Her "Sunshine Double" (Miami and Indian Wells) saw improvement with a quarterfinal appearance at the Indian Wells Open against Maria Sakkari and a third-round appearance to Jessica Pegula at the Miami Open.

 Her clay-court season began with a second-round loss to Anhelina Kalinina after a first-round bye at Charleston.
 Following this, she represented Kazakhstan as the team's top seed and won both of her singles matches in a tie against Germany securing a berth in the finals later in the year.
 The remainder of her clay-court season saw little achievement as she failed to advance into the quarterfinals at the Stuttgart Open, Madrid Open, Italian Open, and French Open.